DangerCove/dangercove.com/privacy.markdown

 - Device type.
 - System language.

 Please refer to the Microsoft's privacy statement for more information: [https://privacy.microsoft.com/en-us/privacystatement](https://privacy.microsoft.com/en-us/privacystatement).

+## Marketing

+We use tools to send out occassional email newsletters.

+### Mailchimp

+We use the US based mail platform [Mailchimp](https://www.mailchimp.com) to send product updates to those who've signed up for it.

+The following information is stored:
+- Email address.
+- Consent to send emails.
+- Topics of interest.

+Refer to Mailchimp's privacy statement for more information: [https://mailchimp.com/legal/privacy/](https://mailchimp.com/legal/privacy/)

+### EmailOctopus

+Besides Mailchimp we rely on the UK based [EmailOctopus](https://www.emailoctopus.com) to send product launch announcements to who've signed up for it.

+The following information is stored:
+- Email address.
+- Consent to send emails.

+Refer to EmailOctopus' privacy statement for more information: [https://emailoctopus.com/legal/privacy](https://emailoctopus.com/legal/privacy)

 ## What we collect